Interactive border wall mural tells stories of deported

 TIJUANA, Mexico — Lizbeth De La Cruz Santana returned Friday to the Mexican beach where her father entered the U.S. illegally before she was born, this time to put final touches on a mural of adults who came to the U.S. illegally as young children and were deported.
 Visitors who hold up their phones to the painted faces are taken to a website that voices first-person narratives.

-There are two mothers whose children were allowed to stay in the U.S. under an Obama-era program to shield people who came when they were very young from deportation.
-There is a man who would have been eligible for the Deferred Action for Childhood Arrivals program, known as DACA, but was deported less than a year before it took effect in 2012.
 There is a deported U.S. veteran.
+There are two deported mothers with children who were born in the U.S. There is a man who would have been eligible for an Obama-era program to shield people who came to the U.S. when they were very young from deportation, but was deported less than a year before the Deferred Action for Childhood Arrivals program, known as DACA, took effect in 2012.

 The project blends Mexico’s rich history of muralists with what can loosely be called interactive or performance art on the 1,954-mile (3,126-kilometer) U.S.-Mexico border.
 At the same Tijuana beach during an art festival in 2005, David Smith Jr., known as “The Human Cannonball,” flashed his passport, lowered himself into a barrel and was shot over the wall, landing on a net with U.S. Border Patrol agents nearby.
 In 2017, professional swimmers crossed the border from the U.S. in the Pacific Ocean and landed on the same beach, where a Mexican official greeted them with stamped passports and schoolchildren cheered.

-Note: This story has been corrected to show that two mothers’ daughters were not allowed to stay in the U.S. under an Obama-era program.